Amoralpa11/SBI-project/README.md

 * -opt -- optimization: Indicate if you want to optimize the model, by default it is True.
 * -int --intensive: Indicate if you want to find all possible structures or just the first one found, by default it will return the first one found, on the other hand, if it is intensive the programm will attempt to find all the possible structures.
 * -br --break: Indicate if you want to return all the pairwise interactions or just one of each type.
 If you pass 'all' the program will output all the pairwise interactions found and if you pass 'unique' it will only return one interaction of each type.
-* -st --stoichiometry: Parameter defining the stoichiometry of the complex, the program will assume the different interaction pdb files passed are the interactions forming the macro-complex and will attempt to build the complex using each interaction passed once.
+* -st --stoichiometry: If this parameter is provided the program will tell the user how many different chains have been found in the input.
+Then, one chain at a time it will ask the user to set its stoichiometry.
+The user will be prompt, having three options:
+    * Introduce the absolute frequency of the chain in the final output
+    * Pressing return to skip the current chain
+    * Introduce 'q' to end the dialog and start the reconstruction process

 1. Default settings